cltk/cltk/docs/importing_corpora.rst

        type: text

    example_distributed_greek_corpus:
-       git_remote: git@github.com:kylepjohnson/a_nonesistent_repo.git
+       git_remote: git@github.com:kylepjohnson/a_nonexistent_repo.git
        language: pali
        type: treebank

 Each block defines a separate corpus.
 The first line of a block (e.g., ``example_distributed_latin_corpus``) \
-defines the corpus's name and is not used
+gives the unique name to the custom corpus, however it is not used elsewhere.
+This first example block would allow \
+a user to fetch the repo and install it at ``~/cltk_data/latin/text/latin_corpus_newton_example``.